 - Career Highlight: They are nicknamed “the Black Beatles” for a while, such is their global popularity.

-- The Commodores start earning their musical rank while studying at the Tuskegee Institute, Alabama, and playing in various bands on campus.
+- The Commodores start earning their career credits while studying at the Tuskegee Institute, Alabama, and playing in various bands on campus.
 The line-up evolves with Walter Orange on drums, Thomas McClary on guitar, Milan Williams on keyboards, Ronald LaPread on bass, William King on trumpet and Lionel Richie on saxophone.
 In ’68, they play a variety of venues in New York, booked by Benny Ashburn, a liquor marketing man who aspires to be their manager.

-- Benny gets gigs in other parts of the US and Canada for his funky young clients, and a deal with Atlantic Records, too.
+- Benny gets gigs in other parts of the U.S. and Canada for his funky young clients, and a deal with Atlantic Records, too.
 They cut tracks with producer Swamp Dogg, but none disturbs the charts.
 Meanwhile, an up-and-coming Motown executive of Ashburn’s acquaintance, Suzanne de Passe, needs an act to open for the Jackson 5 on tour.
-He makes a successful pitch: the Commodores hit the road with the brothers, and sign to the record company’s new California label, MoWest, in mid-1971.
+Benny makes a successful pitch: the Commodores hit the road with the brothers, and sign to the record company’s new California label, MoWest, in mid-1971.

 - That same year, the Commodores top the Billboard R&B charts with another piece of funk, “Slippery When Wet,” then dial down the tempo for a ballad written and fronted by Lionel Richie, “Sweet Love.”
 It is the group’s first major pop success, soon followed by another melodic Richie composition, “Just To Be Close To You.”